Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 ```

 ### Updating Phone Number Capabilities
-Update Phone Number Capabilities for Calling and SMS to one of:
+Updates Phone Number Capabilities for Calling and SMS to one of:
 - `PhoneNumberCapabilityValue.NONE`
 - `PhoneNumberCapabilityValue.INBOUND`
 - `PhoneNumberCapabilityValue.OUTBOUND`